 The Social Innovation Programme (SIP), currently running at Bristol, Winchester, Cambridge and Kingston, offers students the chance to address challenges in their local community through research, ideas generation and project development.
 Students work in teams alongside a local organisation or initiative, acting as external consultants to propose and implement an innovative solution to a problem.

-In 2016/17, we supported 278 students to undertake social consultancy placements during term time.
+In 2018/19, we supported 233 students to undertake social consultancy placements posed by 41 local organisations.
 Previous projects have included researching the viability of a social enterprise to support One25’s work with vulnerable women in Bristol and researching the apprenticeship levy for Spiral.

 Each programme lasts one term, beginning with a launch event and culminating in a presentation evening at the end of term with local organisations in attendance to give feedback.
 Students are offered a series of training sessions and are mentored throughout, providing them with the opportunity to develop new professional skills and hone existing ones.

 If you are a student or organisation interested in taking part in the programme, find out more at your local Hub’s website and get in touch.

 Impact measurement is essential for charities to be able to prove the value of their work, but also to improve the services they deliver and ensure they deliver the best possible outcomes.
 However, charities often lack the capacity to devote time to this area of work.